adeleporte/blog/vcoffee/content/posts/vko.md

 The code is written is Python.
 The interesting parts are:

 * we use a Stream Request to watch at velocloudbps events (/apis/vcn.cloud/v1/namespaces/{}/velocloudbps?watch=true)
-* this socket acts as a loop and generate a line for each event
+* this socket acts as a loop and generates a line for each event
-* when a new event arises, we decode the details (obj = json.loads(line))
+* when a new event comes, we decode the details (obj = json.loads(line))
-* depending of the type of changes (creation/modification/deletion) (obj[‘type’]), we use a different Python function
+* depending of the type of event (creation/modification/deletion) (obj[‘type’]), we use a different Python function
 * the Velocloud Business Profile is stored inside a Configuration module (the profile) and a Qos module (the business policies), so we have a implement some code to fetch these values
 * in case of creation, we copy the default QoS rule, change some parameters according to the CRD, and update the QoS module